nut-tree/website/blog/2022-01-03-new-years-news.md

 That's a **BIG** issue and really had an impact on me that ultimately contributed to this decision.

+I know that I'm really fortunate to already have some sponsors, and I'm really thankful for their support, but overall it's also a thing about valuing someone else's work.

 Now before anyone gets mad about the sponsoring tiers I chose:

 - I'm confident that nut.js is worth it